rootinc/rootinc.github.io/_posts/2016-08-18-sails-passport-azure-oauth.md

 }));

 {% endhighlight %}
 The biggest thing to pont out is that we are using the AzureStrategy now, instead of the ldap.
-The data in the profile object is slightly different than what was coming back from ldap, so tak enote of that.
+The data in the profile object is slightly different than what was coming back from ldap, so take note of that.

 5: `Passport.js config`
 {% highlight javascript linenos %}